JulianKnodt/julianknodt.github.io/intersections.md

 # Shape Intersections

 I derived some general equations for the intersection of some shapes in graphics!
+They might be useful if rendering conics is compute bound, and this might be an interesting approach to try to see if it reduces compute, but otherwise, I just found it fun to think about and implement.

 I've not found them elsewhere, so I thought I would write them down here.
 Why would you actually use these as opposed other methods?
 Hopefully they provide efficiency